tpcarlson/synth-diy/drumfiend/FIRMWARE.md

 ##### Firmware hacking

-If the configuration file (config.txt) isn't enough and you want to change DrumFiend's code yourself, try installing the Mu editor.
-Adafruit has an excellent guide to walk through this [Installing the Mu Editor (adafruit.com)](https://learn.adafruit.com/welcome-to-circuitpython/installing-mu-editor)
+If the configuration file (config.txt) isn't enough and you want to change DrumFiend's code, try installing the Mu editor first as it does allow for some debugging workflows.
+Adafruit has an excellent guide to walk through this [Installing the Mu Editor (adafruit.com)](https://learn.adafruit.com/welcome-to-circuitpython/installing-mu-editor).
+When modifying the firmware, start with code.py and go from there.